xavierpuigf/virtualhome_unity/doc/file_organization.md

 # Note
 * Only files/directories relevant to our projects are listed below
 * Directories with straight forward names are skipped as well.
-* Skipped some files that I don't have good understand with.

 # Assets
 #### Plugins